RBT2 PROJECT – HAVE YOUR SAY

 - You have the option to also send the email to your MP.
 To do that click on the link to find your MP link or enter your postal code below.
 That will identify your MP and their email address.
 Copy that address into the “to” line of the email.

-- Send this email, using your email system to firstname.lastname@example.org.
+- Send this email, using your email system to email@example.com.
 This will come to APE.
-We will take your emails and present them to the Review Panel during the public hearings.
+We will take your emails and present them to the Minister Environment and Climate Change Canada.

-It is as simple as that.
-The Panel needs to hear from you.
-The process they have set up for the public hearings limits public input.
-We need to counter that by showing the Panel that the public is opposed to any further industrial and port development on Roberts Bank.
+- It is as simple as that.
+The Minister needs to hear from you.
+We need to show the federal government that the public opposes any further industrial and port development on Roberts Bank.
 HAVE YOUR SAY – NO T2

 I HEREBY SUBMIT MY OPPOSITION TO THE VANCOUVER FRASER PORT AUTHORITY PROJECT TO BUILD A SECOND CONTAINER TERMINAL (RBT2) ON ROBERTS BANK, FOR THE FOLLOWING REASONS: